-Pittsburgh mourns synagogue massacre victims as protesters await Trump
+Pittsburgh mourns synagogue shooting victims as protesters await Trump

 “Everyone wants to show their support of the Jewish community,” said Farrow, who is not Jewish.

-Robert Bowers is accused of storming into the synagogue yelling “All Jews must die” and opening fire on members of three congregations holding Sabbath prayer services there.
+Robert Bowers, 46, is accused of storming into the Tree of Life synagogue yelling “All Jews must die” and opening fire on members of three congregations holding Sabbath prayer services there.

-A federal judge on Monday ordered Bowers, 46, held without bail.
+A federal judge on Monday ordered Bowers held without bail.

-The attack, which the Anti-Defamation League described as the deadliest targeting Jews in the United States, has heightened a national debate over Trump’s rhetoric, which his critics say has contributed to a surge in white nationalist and neo-Nazi activity.
+The attack, which the Anti-Defamation League (ADL) described as the deadliest targeting Jews in the United States, has heightened a national debate over Trump’s rhetoric, which critics say has contributed to a surge in white nationalist and neo-Nazi activity.

 The Trump administration has rejected the notion that he has encouraged far-right extremists who have embraced him.